 FORT LAUDERDALE — Trawler builder Kadey-Krogen Yachts said it will launch Summit MotorYachts, a luxury performance brand, early next year.

 The first Summit model is a 54-foot flybridge dubbed the Summit 54’.
-Like all future Summit models, it’s designed as a planing hull, and with twin Cummins QSB6.7 engines and pod drives, the estimated top speed is 26 knots with a cruise of 23 knots.
+Like all future Summit models, it’s designed as a planing hull, and with twin Cummins QSB6.7 engines, the estimated top speed is 26 knots with a cruise of 23 knots.

 Rather than build the new series of boats as a model line under Kadey-Krogen, management decided to start a separate company to keep the trawlers apart from the planing designs.